deependersingla/edx-platform/docs/en_us/students/source/sfd_discussions/add_post.rst

 #.
 Click **New Post**.

 #.
-Select the type of post: click **Question** or **Discussion**.
+Click **Question** or **Discussion** to select the type of post that you want
+   to create.

 #.
 Select the most appropriate discussion topic for your post.

   .. image:: /Images/Discussion_course_wide_post.png
+    :width: 300
     :alt: Selecting the topic for a new post on the Discussion page

-5. Supply a short, descriptive **Title**.
+5. In the **Title** box, supply a short, descriptive title.
 The title is the part of your post that others see when they are browsing on the **Discussion** page or scrolling through one of the content-specific topics.

 #.
-Enter the complete text.
-Options for formatting the text and for adding
+Enter the complete text of your post.
+To format the text and or add links or
-   links or images are available: click the buttons above the text field.
+   images, click the buttons above the text field.

 If you don't want your name to appear with your post, you can select the **Post